 Little Mix: Will They Finally Break America?
-[Opinion]

 The so-called “mini” tour Little Mix was in the middle of at the time included over 10 cities such as Amsterdam, Zurich, Switzerland; Milan, Italy; and Birmingham, U.K., and several more cities before the Jingle Bell Ball in London on December 3.

-As previously reported by the Inquisitr, Little Mix decided to get American fans interested in the idea of seeing them on tour with Ariana Grande with a live performance with MTV in NYC, and they had live video on Facebook for anyone that could not attend.
+As previously reported by the Inquisitr, Little Mix decided to get American fans interested in the idea of seeing them on tour with Ariana Grande with a live performance on MTV in New York City, and they had live video on Facebook for anyone that could not attend.

 It was also around this time that Little Mix posted a sincere video about potential goals they were setting for 2017, and Breaking America was one of their talking points.